 Swiss architect Matteo Inches recently completed the renovation of an old farm in the heart of the "nucleo", the historic center of a small town in southern Switzerland.
 Without changing the position of the windows and the existing roof, in accordance with local planning regulations, he transformed the old building into a home in the newly freed space, with concrete floors and white walls.

 On this project, says Matteo Inches:

 "The house was an old farm storage, Then residence for a poor family and 6 person Recently, only at level 0, the meeting place for the main political party in town.

-The project deals with the strict swiss laws that don't allow to modify existing openings and roof structure of the building on the outside.
+The project deals with the strict swiss Laws That do not allow to Modify Existing openings and roof structure of the building on the outside.

 The project wants to take out though The Most out of the 6 x 6 meters of the interior spaces and to underline the massive structure of the thick old walls of the Existing Building.

-Finally, i believe renovations of existing building is a forced answer to the increasing urban sprawl and waste of land in the italian part of Switzerland."
+Finally, i believe renovations of Existing Building is forced to answer to the Increasing urban sprawl and waste of land in the italian hand of Switzerland. "

-For more information, visit the website Studio Inches Architettura.
+For more information, visit the website Studio Architettura Inches.